savantadarsh/Exports-PowerBI/README.md

 **How the Dashboard Helps**:
 - The **Revenue by Customer Chart** helps identify high-value clients.
 - The **Country Filter** allows users to compare revenue distribution by region.
-- The combination of **Month + Country** filters provides insights into seasonal variations in regional sales.
+- The combination of **Month** and **Country** filters provides insights into seasonal variations in regional sales.

 ℹ️**ToolTip: Salesperson Profile**

-🎯 Attribution of Sales Revenue: Helps attribute revenue outcomes to specific individuals or teams, which supports performance-based incentives and territory ROI analysis.
+- Attribution of Sales Revenue: Helps attribute revenue outcomes to specific individuals or teams, which supports performance-based incentives and territory ROI analysis.

-🧭 Territory Profitability Mapping: Enables finance and sales leaders to track which territories or reps contribute most to financial goals, guiding hiring or training investments.
+- Territory Profitability Mapping: Enables finance and sales leaders to track which territories or reps contribute most to financial goals, guiding hiring or training investments.

 **ToolTip Insights**